-The online application may be accessed through the Graduate School's website at http://graduateschool.nd.edu.
+The online application may be accessed through the School of Architecture's website.

 Students seeking admission to more than one University program must submit separate applications for each program.
 The application fee must accompany the application.
 This fee is nonrefundable, and may be paid by check, money order, or credit card (see online application for the current application fee).
 The application deadline is on or about January 15th for admission to the following fall semester.
-The School of Architecture does not allow for spring semester enrollment for entering students.
+The School of Architecture does not allow for spring semester enrollment for entering students as the studio courses must be taken in sequence.